Hakkoda1/hakkoda_edw_data_vault/hakkoda_edw_style_guide.md

 that typically exist in each of the above categories.
 See [Model Layers](#model-layers) for more information.

-- Read [How we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) for an example and more details around organization.
+- Read [How we structure our dbtvault projects](https://dbtvault.readthedocs.io/en/latest/worked_example/we_staging/) for an example and more details around organization.

 ## Model Layers
 - Only models in `raw_stage` should select from [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources)